| Are there 'alternatives' to animal experiments?

 tested on animals to ensure a proper estimation of the risks

+they may pose to humans and animals.
 But as animal-based research clearly cannot be extrapolated

 to humans, the only safeguard is total abolition of all animal

+experiments, on medical and scientific grounds.
 Those who endorse the 3R's and support the research and development

 of 'alternative' methods, do so on the assumption that animal